The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 I believe it is a very reasonable expectation for decisions that affect our entire nation to be uniformly enforced across business lines and service lines.

-I personally have the expectation for the decisions of our country to be logical and should “make sense.”
+I expect our country’s decisions to be logical and should “make sense.”

 Executive orders in our state and our nation are not being uniformly enforced across all business and service lines, and many of the arguments for these inequities are not logical and do not make sense.

-Elective terminations of pregnancy, abortions, continue to be performed by Planned Parenthood and other clinics even though Surgeon General Jerome Adams, MD, suggested all hospital and healthcare systems stop elective procedures dating back to the 14th of March, in spite of the fact that many states have established law by Executive Orders of the Governors stopping elective procedures.
+Planned Parenthood and other clinics continue to perform elective terminations of pregnancy and abortions, despite Surgeon General Jerome Adams, MD, suggesting that all hospital and healthcare systems stop elective procedures dating back to March 14th.
+This is happening even as many states have established laws through Executive Orders issued by the Governors to eliminate elective procedures.

-There are a few states that are legally doing their best to enforce these orders across the abortion industry.
-Most states, including my state of Colorado, are simply turning a blind eye.
+A few states are legally doing their best to enforce these orders across the abortion industry.
+Most states, including my state of Colorado, look the other way.

 This is not uniform enforcement of the law.

-Radical and unprecedented, some say draconian measures are in place to try to save lives of United States citizens; to try and prevent the “disaster medicine” scenarios of other countries.
-In such, we are, in fact, trying to prevent the death of the most vulnerable, the elderly, and the ill.
+Radical and unprecedented, some say draconian measures are in place to try to save the lives of United States citizens and to try and prevent other countries’ “disaster medicine” scenarios.
+As such, we are trying to avoid the death of the most vulnerable, the elderly and the ill.

 The financial cost to our country of COVID-19 cannot yet be counted, but we know the price tags exceed 2 trillion dollars at an extremely low estimate.

-Let us say these government measures, and unprecedented orders have been critical to decreasing the U.S. loss of lives to its current level as opposed to some of the original projections of 1 million lives lost.
+Assuming these government measures and unprecedented orders significantly reduced U.S. casualties to their current level.
+As opposed to some of the original projections of 1 million lives lost.
 This means we as a country have decided it appropriate to spend over 2 million dollars per life saved.

-Let me clear.
-I am in full support of the measures we as a country and medical establishment have enacted thus far.
+Let me be clear.
+I fully support the measures we have enacted as a country and medical establishment thus far.
 We needed and continue to need to do everything reasonably possible to save as many lives as possible.

-But how does anyone make sense of these extreme measures when we as a society and a government let the abortion industry carry out business as usual while the rest of us sacrifice for the betterment of all?
+But how does anyone make sense of these extreme measures?
+When we let the abortion industry carry out business as usual while the rest of us sacrifice for the betterment of all?

 Significant Contradictions In The Abortion Industry’s Statements